Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 1. Please check if the dust bag needs to be replaced.
 2. Please refer to the maintenance video to clean and maintain the auto-empty station.
 Video: https://youtu.be/oBFspfMKsKA
-3. If the issue persists, kindly provide a detailed description of where the odor is coming from in theauto-empty station, and we will escalate the matter to our R&D team for further investigation.

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---